Git-Forked/ouch/README.md

 ## Directions:

-To install: move mod files to the mods folder, and move all sounds to the Minetest sounds folder.
+To install: move mod files to the Minetest clientmods folder, and move all sounds to the Minetest sounds folder.